|Nutrition Facts (per serving)|

 - To make it more colorful and nutritious, feel free to add other ingredients such as pimientos or 1 to 1 1/2 cups of lightly steamed frozen peas, green beans, or mixed vegetables to the chicken and sauce mixture.
 Steamed asparagus or broccoli are good options as well.

 - Add a few tablespoons of chopped fresh parsley to the filling for color.

 - Sauté 6 to 8 ounces of sliced mushrooms in 2 tablespoons of butter until tender and browned; fold the mushrooms into the chicken mixture.

-- Substitute diced cooked turkey for the chicken.
+- Substitute diced cooked turkey or ham for the chicken.

-- Replace some of the chicken with diced ham, or add some diced cooked bacon to the chicken mixture.
+- Add cooked bacon to the chicken mixture.